This award assists individuals beginning independent research careers in informatics at the faculty level.

 Application deadline: September 1, 2018 @ 11:59 PM EDT.

-Eligibility: Applicants will be judged on the scientific merit of the proposed research and degree of financial need.
-Those holding academic rank of assistant professor (or research assistant professor) within a tenure track (or research track) appointment, i.e., not instructor, are eligible to apply for a Research Starter Grant, providing their proposed research is neither directly nor indirectly subsidized to any significant degree by an extramural support mechanism.
+Eligibility: Applicants will be judged primarily on the scientific merit of the proposed research and secondarily on degree of financial need.
+Those holding academic rank of assistant professor (or research assistant professor) within a tenure track (or research track) appointment, are eligible to apply for a Research Starter Grant, providing their proposed research is neither directly nor indirectly subsidized to any significant degree by an extramural support mechanism.
+A letter supporting the intended career path for the applicant is required from the Department or Division Chairman.
 This program is not intended for those in postdoctoral training.
-However, individuals in postdoctoral training programs scheduled to conclude by January 1, 2018, who will hold an academic appointment by that time may apply.
+However, individuals in postdoctoral training programs scheduled to conclude by January 1, 2019, who will hold an academic appointment by that time may apply.
 All applicants must be U.S. citizens or permanent residents.

 Funding: $100,000 for one year.